tohyuting/tp/docs/DeveloperGuide.md

       Expected: Error details shown in the response message.
 A help message for find command will also be displayed to guide user accordingly.

+### Listing a macro

+1. List macros command format: `listmacro`

+   1. Test case: At least one macro has been saved.<br>
+      Expected: The list of macros is displayed.

+   1. Test case: No macros have been saved.<br>
+      Expected: No macros listed.
+Displayed message states that no macros are presently saved.

 ### Listing CLI-nic

 1. List command format: `list`